The Brothers Karamazov, Set in South Boston

 To read more, the Irish Times has a good post that takes you deeper into this story, with all its interesting details.

 That’s just a quick look into Whitey Bulger’s triangle trade with the IRA.
-I found the whole story interesting enough to weave it into a chapter of my novel (Chapter 2—The Zugzwang).
+I found the whole story interesting enough to weave it into a chapter of my novel The Chieftains of South Boston (Chapter 2—The Zugzwang).
 The name Valhalla has been changed to Avalon, but the spirit of the true-life story is all there.

 Boston and Its Busing Problem — An Irish Family Feud